 So, do yourself a favour and save yourself first.

-It’s being able to honour and dignify our emotions when they come up.
+It’s being able to honor and dignify our emotions when they come up.

 So, if an emotion comes up don’t beat yourself up with “I shouldn’t feel like that” or “this isn’t right”.